-Bullying and cyberbullying Signs, symptoms and effects
+Bullying and cyberbullying Signs, indicators and effects

 It can be hard for adults, including parents, to know whether or not a child is being bullied.
 A child might not tell anyone because they're scared the bullying will get worse.
 They might think that they deserve to be bullied, or that it's their fault.

 You can’t always see the signs of bullying.
 And no one sign indicates for certain that a child’s being bullied.
 But you should look out for:

 - being afraid to go to school, being mysteriously 'ill' each morning, or skipping school